 There is a very thin line between light red and pink.
 Pink is a very fascinating color.
 It is the only color when mixed with white, that has a whole new name given to it.
 When mixing blue with white you call it ‘light blue’, and when you mix green with white it is called ‘light green’.
 But when you mix white with red you don’t call it light red you call it pink.

-So in the color chart below you will see light red colors that would normally be called pink.
+In the color chart below you will see light red colors that would normally be called pink.
 As you can see cadmium red makes a warmer pink while Alizarin Crimson makes a cooler pink.
 And the reds that are mixed with cadmium lemon yellow make an even warmer pink since yellow is warmer than white.

-If you want a light red but do not want a pink, I suggest you take a look near the end of this article, as I will introduce how to create a muted red.
+If you want a light red but do not want a pink, I suggest you take a look near the end of this article, as I will introduce how to create a light, muted red.
 When you lighten a muted red it does not turn pink!

-Mixing warm shades of red
+Mixing warm shades of red color

 Red is by nature considered more of a warm color.
 Though of course color temperature is relative and there is such thing as a cool red and a warm red.
 For example, look at cadmium Red in the color chart below, positioned directly above Alizarin Crimson.
 You will see that cadmium red is clearly warmer than Alizarin Crimson.
 Alizarin Crimson looks like it has some blue in it compared to cadmium red.